the-crypt-keeper/tldw/README.md

 <summary>About this Project</summary>

 - This project started as a tool by `the-crypt-keeper` to perform summarization of YouTube videos.
-- I forked it, to add a couple features, and then I kept adding/improving things and now it's a fully different tool/focus.
+- I forked it, to add a couple features as I wanted to use it to help me consume conference videos at a faster pace.
+I kept adding/improving things and now it's a fully different tool/focus.
 - You can find the original scripts by `the-crypt-keeper` in the `tldw-original-scripts` directory, a snapshot of the files before I made my changes.
 </details>